fugjoo/PricePulseWatcherBot/README.md

 ## Features

  - Subscribe to trending coins and get alerts
  - Inline button to refresh the suggested coin
+ - Suggest random coins from the top market cap list in the keyboard
 - Autocompletion for all bot commands

 ## Quickstart